Alfred Kaye, MD, PhD - PGY I

-After serving as a parachute rigger and jumpmaster in the 82nd Airborne Division at Fort Bragg, NC, Shelley graduated as valedictorian at Campbell University majoring in biology and psychology.
-Always interested in the molecular underpinnings of motivated behavior, Shelley returned home to Milwaukee to join the Medical Scientist Training (MD/PhD) Program at the Medical College of Wisconsin.
+After serving as a parachute rigger and jumpmaster in the 82nd Airborne Division at Fort Bragg, NC, Shelley graduated from Campbell University majoring in biology and psychology.
+Always interested in the molecular underpinnings of motivated behavior, Shelley joined the Medical Scientist Training (MD/PhD) Program at the Medical College of Wisconsin.
 There, she studied the neural substrates of drug dependence, specifically the network underlying potent cocaine craving.
 Under the supervision of Shi-Jiang Li, PhD in the Department of Biophysics, Shelley investigated cocaine-induced alterations in the mesocorticolimbic system and the utility of glutamate prodrug, N-acetylcysteine, as an anti-craving therapeutic.
 Under the guidance of Cecilia Hillard, PhD in the Department of Pharmacology, Shelley further studied the cocaine-induced alterations in the endocannabinoid system as a modulator of glutamate release and inhibition.
 Shelley described region-specific changes in cannabinoid receptors, endogenous ligands and their biosynthetic enzymes in the transition from the drug-naïve state to chronic drug exposure, withdrawal and relapse in a mouse model of cocaine dependence.
 This work was supported for 3 years by a NIH/NIDA National research Service Award (F30).
-Shelley eagerly looks forward to translating her experiences into the psychiatric and clinical research populations with the hope of developing additional strategies for substance abuse pharmacotherapy.
+Shelley plans to continue working toward developing additional strategies for substance abuse pharmacotherapy.

-Daniel Moreno De Luca, MD - PGY I
+Daniel Moreno De Luca, MD - PGY III

 After attending medical school at the Universidad Industrial de Santander in his hometown of Bucaramanga, Colombia, Daniel’s curiosity about human behavior and his desire to experience the world through travel led him first to a Genetics fellowship at the Università di Bologna, Italy, where he studied the role of X-inactivation in families with autism and the genetics of suicide and personality disorders.
 Fascinated by the concept of psychiatric genetics, he then went to Paris, France, where he obtained his Master’s degree in Neuroscience at the Université Pierre et Marie Curie and the Pitié-Salpêtrière Hospital, while he continued to investigate the genetic underpinnings of psychiatric disorders, particularly the role of anomalies in chromosome 15q11-q13 and 22q11 in autism and obsessive-compulsive behavior.
-Afterwards, he moved to the United States for a postdoctoral fellowship at Emory University to continue studying the genetic architecture of autism and schizophrenia, with a particular focus on copy number variants (CNVs), which led to several publications and a book chapter.
-Given the close ties between clinical and research genetics at Emory, he had the privilege of participating in weekly case conferences and clinical rounds, which complemented his research experience and fueled and new set of clinically-grounded research questions.
-He was pleased and deeply grateful for the supportive environment he found as an aspiring scientist all throughout; he received travel awards and invitations to present his work at international meetings, where he had the chance to interact with many leading scientists in the field.
+Afterwards, he moved to the United States for a postdoctoral fellowship at Emory University to continue studying the genetic architecture of autism and schizophrenia, with a particular focus on copy number variants (CNVs), especially in chromosome 17q12, which led to several publications and a book chapter.
 Ultimately, Daniel decided to work directly with the people he studied; convinced he could make the biggest difference in the clinic, and sure of the research insights clinical interactions bring, he applied for residency training in psychiatry and is now honored to be part of the Yale psychiatry team and the Neuroscience Research Training Program.
 To continue developing his career as a physician scientist, he enrolled in the Investigative Medicine PhD program at Yale, where he hopes to continue understanding the genetic basis of neuropsychiatric disorders.

 Al grew up in nearby Northford, CT, and attended his local college, Yale, for his undergraduate studies.